 SSI is a needs-based disability program that is run by the SSA.
 Even if you have not earned any work credits, you may qualify for SSDI if the SSA decides that you are disabled and unable to work.
 You do, however, need to meet certain income restriction guidelines in order to qualify for this program.

-When applying for Social Security Disability Insurance benefits, there are three things you must look at to determine whether or not you qualify.
+When applying for SSDI benefits, there are three things you must look at to determine whether or not you qualify.
 First, you must determine if you have a disability that meets the SSA's guidelines and prevents you from performing substantial gainful activity.
 If not, you will not qualify for SSDI.
 If you do have a disabling condition, the condition must be a long-term or permanent disability.
 If your condition is not expected to last one year or more, you will not qualify for benefits.
 The third thing you need to look at is whether or not you have enough work credits.
 If you do have a qualifying disabling condition that is expected to last at least twelve months and you have earned enough work credits, you will likely qualify for Social Security Disability benefits.

 When applying for Supplemental Security Income benefits, you must be disabled according to the Social Security Disability guidelines and your condition must be expected to last at least one year or more.
 You must also meet certain income limits.
 If your household income exceeds the limits set forth by the SSA, you will not qualify for SSI payments even if you are technically disabled under the SSA's disability guidelines.